 So I asked some fellow RDs, food bloggers, and Facebook fans what their go-to healthy meals are.
 And I came up with 25 quick meals that I can’t wait to try.
 Some of the meal instructions and ingredients are general and others are more specific.
 Either way, I hope you find some inspiration and remember that sometimes the easiest meals are the most rewarding.

 If you got one of your own quick meals to share, be sure to leave it in the comments.

 1. Couscous and Vegetables “Stir Fry”

--3 cups of cut up vegetables – whatever you have laying around that you need to use up.
+- 3 cups of cut-up vegetables – whatever you have lying around that you need to use up.

-Lightly toast Pine Nuts in toaster oven or in a dry skillet.
+Lightly toast Pine Nuts in a toaster oven or in a dry skillet.

 Slice up your vegetables and set aside.
 Prepare Couscous by bringing water to a boil WITH your frozen edamame in the pot.
 Add CousCous (and flavor packet if there is one) and stir.
 Pull off the heat and allow it to sit covered for the instructed amount of time.

 Pre-heat a large skillet with about a TBSP of olive oil.
 Add your sliced vegetables, cover, and turn heat to low for about 5 minutes.
 This allows your vegetable to steam lightly.
 Uncover and finish stir-frying the vegetables on medium heat.
 Uncover and stir your Couscous and place into a large serving bowl.
 Top with your stir-fried veggies, toasted pine nuts, and grated parmesan cheese.

 **This is also a wonderful dish served cold, as a picnic dish or a side salad to the main dish.
 It can be made “vegan” by leaving out the parmesan cheese.
 You could also substitute the Couscous with wonderful, healthy Quinoa, or even a wheat pasta if you don’t keep Couscous in the pantry!